npatta01/mobile-deep-learning-classifier/docs/1_training.md

 Note to RS:  add snippets of code to share.

 This output file, `model.pth` will be the input to the heroku app.

-## Python version
-We are using Python version 3.6

 ## Using Heroku for Deployment
 [Heroku](https://www.heroku.com/) was utilized to deploy the app on both web and mobile.